gruberse/opti-flex/README.md

 # opti-flex

-## Implementation of the Optimizer
+## 1. Implementation of the Optimizer

-- The folder `app` contains the source code.
-The `main.py` file is the application file.
+- The `app` folder contains the source code of the Optimizer.
+The `main.py` file serves as the application entry point.
-- The folder `test_data` contains synthetic optimization files for demonstration.
-The subfolders `obfuscation_<obfuscation_type>` provide additional optimization files for demonstrating obfuscation.
-For each obfuscation type, the corresponding subfolder contains two optimization files: one configured for use with the Privacy Engine (expect the Privacy Engine to be available at `http://127.0.0.1:80` and the encoding service at `http://127.0.0.1:88`), and another configured for simulating the Privacy Engine.
+- The `test_data` folder contains synthetic optimization files for demonstration purposes.
+The `obfuscation_<obfuscation_type>` subfolders contain additional optimization files for demonstrating obfuscation.
+For each obfuscation type, the corresponding subfolder contains two optimization files: one configured to use the Privacy Engine (which is expected to be available at `http://127.0.0.1:80`) and the encoding service (which is expected to be available at `http://127.0.0.1:88`), and another configured to simulate the Privacy Engine.
-- The file `config.properties` supports two configurable settings: application mode and individuals in statistics.
+- The `config.properties` file supports two configurable settings: the application mode and whether all individuals are included in the optimization statistics.
     - The application mode can be set to either `dev` or `ops`: In `dev` mode, the Optimizer generates the same UUID for every optimization run.
 In `ops` mode, the Optimizer generates a unique UUID for every optimization run.
-  - The `individuals` setting is a boolean (`True` or `False`) that determines whether the full population is included in the optimization statistics: If `True`, all individuals are included in the statistics; otherwise, the individuals are not included.
+    - The `individuals` setting is a boolean (`True` or `False`) that determines whether the full population is included in the optimization statistics: If `True`, all individuals are included in the statistics; otherwise, dominated individuals are not included.
 By default, this setting is `False` to minimize storage usage.
-- **`False`**: Excludes the full population to reduce storage requirements.
-- The file `Dockerfile` can be used to create a Docker image of the Optimizer.
+- The `Dockerfile` can be used to build a Docker image for the Optimizer.
-- The file `requirements.txt` contains the requirements to be installed.
+- The `requirements.txt` file contains the dependencies required by the Optimizer.

 **Note:** The statistics never include the encoding of individuals to minimize storage usage.
-The encoding is only available for individuals in the result.
-If you need access to the encoding of individuals within the statistics, you must (1) remove the attribute `encoding` from class `Individual`, (2) add the attribute `encoding` to class `IndividualBase`, and (3) add a corresponding mapping from the attribute `encoding` in class `Individual` to attribute `encoding` in class `IndividualDTO` in the function `to_dto` in class `IndividualMapper`, i.e., `return IndividualDTO(encoding=obj.encoding, ...)`
+The encoding is only available for individuals in the optimization result.
+If you need access to the encoding of individuals in the optimization statistics, you must:

+1. Remove the `encoding` attribute from the `Individual` class,
+2. Add the `encoding` attribute to the `IndividualBase` class, and
+3. Add a corresponding mapping from the `encoding` attribute of the `Individual` class to the `encoding` attribute of the `IndividualDTO` class in the `to_dto` function of the `IndividualMapper` class, i.e., `return IndividualDTO(encoding=obj.encoding, ...)`.

-## Running the Optimizer
+## 2. Running the Optimizer

-### API
+### 2.1.
+API

-The Optimizer is implemented using FastAPI with the following interfaces (Swagger documentation available on /docs):
+The Optimizer is implemented using FastAPI and provides the following endpoints.
+Swagger documentation is available at `/docs`:

-- GET /optimizations to retrieve all optimizations
+- `GET /optimizations`: Retrieves all optimizations.
-- GET /optimizations/{optimization_id} to retrieve a specific optimization
+- `GET /optimizations/{optimization_id}`: Retrieves a specific optimization.
-- GET /optimizations/{optimization_id}/statistics to retrieve the statistics of a specific optimization
+- `GET /optimizations/{optimization_id}/statistics`: Retrieves the statistics for a specific optimization.
-- GET /optimizations/{optimization_id}/result to retrieve the result of a specific optimization
+- `GET /optimizations/{optimization_id}/result`: Retrieves the result of a specific optimization.
-- POST /optimizations to create an optimization (requires an optimization file in the request body)
+- `POST /optimizations`: Creates a new optimization.
+Requires an optimization file in the request body.
-- PUT /optimizations/{optimization_id}/start to start a specific optimization asynchronously
+- `PUT /optimizations/{optimization_id}/start`: Starts a specific optimization asynchronously.
-- PUT /optimizations/{optimization_id}/start/wait to start a specific optimization synchronously
+- `PUT /optimizations/{optimization_id}/start/wait`: Starts a specific optimization synchronously and waits for it to complete.
-- PUT /optimizations/{optimization_id}/abort to abort a specific running optimization
+- `PUT /optimizations/{optimization_id}/abort`: Aborts a specific running optimization.
-- DELETE /optimizations/{optimization_id} to delete a specific optimization
+- `DELETE /optimizations/{optimization_id}`: Deletes a specific optimization.

-### Docker
+### 2.2.
+Docker

-#### Build the Image
+#### 2.2.1.
+Build the Image

 ```bash
 docker build -t <IMAGE-NAME> .
 ```

-#### Run the Container
+#### 2.2.2.
+Run the Container

 ```bash
 docker run -d --name <CONTAINER-NAME> -p 8001:8001 <IMAGE-NAME>
 ```

 Uvicorn server for the Optimizer will be running on `http://127.0.0.1:8001`.

-#### Run an Optimization
+### 2.3.
+Run an Optimization

-You can run optimizations using the example optimization files from `test_data` via e.g. the Swagger UI:
+You can run optimizations using the optimization files from `test_data`, for example, via the Swagger UI:

-- Create the optimization via HTTP POST /optimizations and provide the content of an optimization file in the request body.
+- Create the optimization by sending an HTTP `POST` request to `/optimizations` and providing the contents of an optimization file in the request body.
 The Optimizer returns a UUID as the optimization ID.
-- Start the optimization via HTTP PUT /optimizations/{optimization_id}/start (asynchronously) or /optimizations/{optimization_id}/start/wait (synchronously).
+- Start the optimization by sending an HTTP `PUT` request to `/optimizations/{optimization_id}/start` (asynchronously) or `/optimizations/{optimization_id}/start/wait` (synchronously).
-- You can request the current optimization result via HTTP GET /optimizations/{optimization_id}/result and statistics via HTTP GET /optimizations/{optimization_id}/statistics.
+- Retrieve the current optimization result by sending an HTTP `GET` request to `/optimizations/{optimization_id}/result`.
+- Retrieve the optimization statistics by sending an HTTP `GET` request to `/optimizations/{optimization_id}/statistics`.

+If an objective in an optimization file does not specify a Privacy Engine, the Privacy Engine is not used for that objective.

+If an objective does not specify an obfuscation method, the evaluation results for that objective are not obfuscated.

+#### 2.3.1.
+Run an Optimization with a simulated Privacy Engine

+If an objective specifies an obfuscation method but does not specify a Privacy Engine, the Optimizer simulates the Privacy Engine.

+Use the files from the `obfuscation_<obfuscation_type>` subfolders that include `_simulated.json` in the filename.
+Follow the procedure described above.

-#### Run an Optimization with the Privacy Engine
+#### 2.3.2.
+Run an Optimization with the Privacy Engine

-See [Privacy Engine](https://anonymous.4open.science/r/privacy-engine-4B6C) for setup and example optimization files in `test_data` with a file name including `privacy_engine`.
-These files are configured assuming a Privacy Engine instance is running on localhost port 80 (`http://127.0.0.1:80`) and the encoding service on localhost port 88 (`http://127.0.0.1:88`).
+If an objective specifies a Privacy Engine, the Privacy Engine is used.

+Download and run the [Privacy Engine](https://doi.org/10.5281/zenodo.20748035).
+Use the files from the `obfuscation_<obfuscation_type>` subfolders that include `_privacy_engine.json` in the filename.
+Follow the procedure described above.